swidur/habit_tracker/README.md

 # habit_tracker
 Simple (functioning!) programm for keeping track of activities aka habits.
-Uses local postgreSQL database for record keeping.
+Uses local postgreSQL [or SQLite in sqlite branch] database for record keeping.
 To do:
 - rewrite using OOP (DONE)
 - Tkinter GUI